 Wu was in jail.
 He had to try to hit a hero shot over the tree and came up short in some gnarly rough.
 Hammer knocked it to three feet.

 I was awestruck the entire day.
 Watching two of the best amateurs in the world go back and forth was an incredible experience.
-They shot a best ball 59 in regulation, and they combined for 14 birdies and 1 eagle over 20 holes.
+They shot a best ball 59 in regulation with a combined 14 birdies and 1 eagle over 20 holes.